Nimbus29/TDS-Project_2/Media/README.md

 #### 7. **Correlation Analysis**
 - **Overall Correlation**: The strongest correlation (0.83) is between overall ratings and quality, implying that higher perceived quality consistently translates to better overall scores.
-- **Moderate Correlation**: There’s a moderate correlation (0.51) between overall ratings and repeatability, indicating that while some viewers may enjoy repeating certain media, it is not the predominant experience.
+- **Moderate Correlation**: Thereâ€™s a moderate correlation (0.51) between overall ratings and repeatability, indicating that while some viewers may enjoy repeating certain media, it is not the predominant experience.
 - **Weak Correlation**: The weak correlation (0.31) between quality and repeatability indicates less consistent viewer behavior regarding revisiting media they judge to be of high quality.

 #### 8. **Clustering of Data**